- PMK Architecture

 - Depending on the issue, the management plane can perform an auto repair of the problem, when possible

-- When the issue is not auto repairable, the management plane can issue alerts to both you as the end user, as well as the Platform9 support team.
+- When the issues are not auto repairable, the management plane can send alerts to your cloud administration team as well as the Platform9 support team.
 Our support team can then either take immediate action on your behalf - or inform you about a problem with your infrastructure and advice you on how to correct it.

 As a result of this architecture, PMK can provide a very high uptime SLA for your Kubernetes environment.